Geogith/Copy2/README.md

-# Using Python for "Big Data" Analysis
+# Using Python for Financial and Voting Data Analysis

 # SUMMARY